strangerstudios/memberlite/readme.txt

 Tags: one-column, two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, full-width-template, post-formats, theme-options, threaded-comments, translation-ready, e-commerce

 == Description ==
 Memberlite is the ideal theme for your membership site - packed with integration for top membership site plugins including Paid Memberships Pro.
 It's fully customizable with your logo, colors, fonts, custom sidebars and more global layout settings.
-Extend the site appearance further with icons, masthead banners, post formats, and additional settings for your site's pages.
+Extend the site appearance further with icons, masthead banners, post formats, and additional settings for your pages.
 Memberlite is responsive, clean and minimal.

 == Getting Started ==
 Memberlite makes it easy to customize the appearance and layout of your site using the Theme Customization Screen (Appearance > Customize).